natsuhiko/rasqual/README.md

         ...
 INFO            FORMAT ...
 Sample_i ...
         ... ...;RSQ=0.9;...
 GL:AS  ...
 0|1:1,10 ...

 We strongly recommend to use AP for QTL mapping.
-If there are multiple subfield of AP, GL, DS, AP is prioritized than GL and DS and GL is prioritized than DS.
-If you want to prioritize RSQ, you need to specify (-z) option for RASQUAL (see above example).
+If there are multiple subfields of AP, GL and DS, then AP is prioritized than GL and DS and GL is prioritized than DS.
+If you want to prioritize RSQ, you need to specify **-z** option for RASQUAL (see above example).